 For these reasons, we call $\bm{\mathcal F}^I$ the {\it reactive force} on the object of volume $V_0$.
-For time-harmonic fields these quantities, and $\bm{\mathcal F}^I$ in particular, have zero time-average, (like the reactive momentum as alternating flow of reactive power), in contrast with the {\it active force} $\bm{\mathcal F}^R$ which constitutes the time-averaged force sensed by the object, and observed in most experimental observations.
+These quantities, and $\bm{\mathcal F}^I$ in particular, have zero time-average, (like the reactive Poynting vector associated to the alternating flow of reactive power), in contrast with the {\it active force} $\bm{\mathcal F}^R$ which constitutes the time-averaged force sensed by the object, and observed in most experimental observations.
 Like in circuit theory \cite{kaiser,akagi, czarnecki}, as $s$ diminishes there is an increase of modes of the standing flow going back and forth from $V_0$, which corresponds to the ROM.
-The size $s$ of the Cauchy filter $C_s(t)$ in (\ref{tfor21b}), goes from $ t= \infty$ to $t= minimum$ {\it time} $scale$ \cite{kaiser} which in our case is $0$, at which no more modes associated to the bouncing flow given by the IMST, appear.
+The size $s$ of the Cauchy filter $C_s(t)$ in (\ref{tfor21b}), goes from $ t= \infty$ to $t= minimum$ {\it time} $scale$ \cite{kaiser} which in our case is $0$, at which no more modes linked to the bouncing flow associated to the IMST, appear.

-The arise of the orbital momenta in the IMST law (\ref{tfor37b}), defining the ROM, is quite illuminating since it highlights the prominent role of these canonical momenta, (rather than of the Poynting momentum) in the generation of optical forces \cite{nietoPRR,bliokh1,nieto1}.
+The arise of the {\rr canonical} momenta in the IMST law (\ref{tfor37b}), defining the ROM, is quite illuminating since it highlights the prominent role of these canonical momenta, (rather than of the Poynting momentum) in the generation of optical forces \cite{nietoPRR,bliokh1,nieto1, nori1}.
 This will further be discussed below.

-Therefore we have obtained in (\ref{tfor37b}) a fundamental law for the instantaneous ($s\rightarrow 0$) -and also for the scaled $s\neq 0$- force that confers another physical property to the IPM, $\bm{\mathcal G}^{I}$, in the realm of momentum conservation in light-matter interactions, which transcends that previously found in connection with self-forces on magnetoelectric particles \cite{nietoPRR,nieto1,nieto2}, assigned to specific illuminating fields, like e.g. evanescent, standing, and cylindrical vector beams \cite{bliokh1, bliokh2,xuPRL2019}.
+Therefore we have obtained in (\ref{tfor37b}) a fundamental law for the instantaneous ($s\rightarrow 0$)\rr---\bb and also for the scaled $s\neq 0$\rr---\bb force that confers another physical property to the IPM, $\bm{\mathcal G}^{I}$, in the realm of momentum conservation in light-matter interactions, which transcends that previously found in connection with self-forces on magnetoelectric particles \cite{nietoPRR,nieto1,nieto2}, assigned to specific illuminating fields, like e.g. evanescent, standing, and cylindrical vector beams \cite{bliokh1, bliokh2,xuPRL2019}.